niftycode/imessage_reader/README.md

 ## Note

-Since the imessage databases are only available under macos, it makes no sense to use this tool under Windows or Linux.
+Since the iMessage database is only available under macOS, it makes no sense to use this tool under Windows or Linux.

 ## Requirements

 * **Python 3.8+**
 * openpyxl
-* setuptools

 ## Install

     pip3 install imessage_reader

-## Usage
+## Usage (CLI)

 Start the program with: